Mackay of Aberach: Robert Mackay, IX of Aberach

 Robert Mackay, IX of Aberach was taken prisoner at Balveny, along with the chief, the 2nd Lord Reay in 1649.
 He married Isabella Munro and had issue: Murdo, Alexander, John, William, Janet and Christina.
 The next Aberach chieftain was Hugh Mackay who was son of Murdo Mackay, brother of Robert, IX of Aberach.

 Hugh Mackay, X of Aberach

 Hugh Mackay, born in about 1715 was commonly known as “Huistean McCorrichie”.
-He had a tack of Brae Strathy and married Catherine, daughter of John Mackay of Lettermore.
+He had a tack of Brae Strathy and married Catherine, daughter of John Mackay of Lettermore House overlooking Loch Loyal.
 Hugh died in 1797 leaving three sons and two daughters: George, Murdo, John, Isabella and Barbara.

 George Mackay, XI of Aberach

 George Mackay, XI of Aberach married Catherine, daughter of George Mackay of Arichliney, Kildonan, Sutherland.
 During the Highland Clearances he sold out and removed to Wick where he died in 1840.
 He had seven sons and three daughters including: George, John, Hugh, Robert, Angus, William, James, Elizabeth, Jessie and Andrew.